euan-forrester/photo-recommender/README.md

 ## To do

-- Upgrade to terraform v0.12
+- Upgrade to terraform from v0.11.14 -> v0.12.26: https://blog.gruntwork.io/installing-multiple-versions-of-terraform-with-homebrew-899f6d124ff9
 - Consider moving MySQL passwords into config files rather than passing on command line from terraform script
 - Add tests
 - Look into how to lock versions of python dependencies of our dependencies (rather than just the packages we explicitly reference)